Magnolia Bakery

 Magnolia Bakery is a chain of bakeries founded in New York City.
 The first location opened in 1996 at 401 Bleecker Street, on the corner of West 11th Street in the West Village neighborhood of Manhattan.
 The bakery is known for its desserts, especially its cupcakes and banana pudding.

 History

-The original Magnolia Bakery was opened in 1996 by Jennifer Appel and Allysa Torey.
+The original Magnolia Bakery was opened in 1996 by Jennifer Appel and Allysa Torey at 401 Bleecker Street in Manhattan.
 The bakery began making cupcakes with leftover cake batter, and the cupcakes subsequently became very popular with customers.
 The bakery is sometimes credited with helping to start a 1990s "cupcake craze".
-Co-owners Jennifer Appel and Allysa Torey published a book in 1999 entitled The Magnolia Bakery Cookbook: Old-Fashioned Recipes from New York's Sweetest Bakery.
+Co-owners Appel and Torey published a book in 1999 entitled The Magnolia Bakery Cookbook: Old-Fashioned Recipes from New York's Sweetest Bakery.

 In 1999, co-owner Jennifer Appel left the business after a disagreement about expansion plans.
 Appel opened Buttercup Bake Shop at 973 Second Avenue in the Midtown East section of Manhattan.

 In 2006, Allysa Torey sold Magnolia Bakery to Steve Abrams.

+In 2015, Steve Abrams, his brother Danny, and a third partner opened a satellite location of restaurant J.G.
+Melon through a franchising deal at 89 MacDougal Street in Manhattan's Greenwich Village, which sold Magnolia Bakery desserts until it closed in 2019.

-The company was sold to a private equity firm co-founded by Hudson Yards developer Stephen Ross in early 2021 and appointed Bobbie Lloyd as Chief Executive Officer.
+In early 2021, Magnolia Bakery was acquired for an undisclosed sum by RSE Ventures, a private equity firm co-founded by billionaire Hudson Yards developer and investor Stephen M. Ross and Matt Higgins, and appointed Bobbie Lloyd as Chief Executive Officer.